-All have added their slightly different twist on the design, brought different sets of features, and had varying degrees of success with their models.
+All have added a slightly different twist, brought different sets of features, and had varying degrees of success with their earbuds.

 But what about Sennheiser?
 The headphone giant has been observing quietly from the sidelines like a waistcoat-clad Gareth Southgate, scouting out rivals and fervently making notes as it plans how to approach this particular headphone category.